Ongoing support

 Changes are surfaced with context

-When a dependency has an issue, announces a deprecation, or pushes a breaking change, you hear about it — not as a raw status alert, but with context about which parts of your build are affected and what it means for your operations.
+When a dependency announces a deprecation, pushes a breaking change, or shifts its platform — you hear about it.
+Not as a raw status alert, but with context about which parts of your build are affected and what it means for your operations.

 03